If I had to have a religion

 You have to weather the storm

-The Sun can be your greatest gloom
+See… the Sun can be your greatest gloom

 Or comfort, depending on your view

-Some attract sunshine, some attract shadows
+Some attract sunshine, some just draw shade

 So don’t let that be you